Is a Mastiff Chow Chow Mix the Right Dog for You?

 Elbow and hip dysplasia have their origins in improper joint alignment.
 These conditions can result in painful arthritis, especially if your dog becomes overweight.
 Surgery may be helpful if the symptoms interfere with your dog’s life.

 Osteosarcoma is the most common type of bone cancer that dogs get.
-Leg pain and lameness are among some of the earliest symptoms that your dog may experience.
-If caught early, the odds of tumor removal being successful are much higher.
+Leg pain and lameness are among the earliest symptoms your dog may experience.
+If caught early, the odds of successful tumor removal are much higher.

 Cataracts are a common eye condition inherited from the Mastiff side and may lead to blindness.
 An opaque eye appearance is one of the most noticeable signs of cataracts.
 Veterinarians can perform surgery to restore lost sight.